GinaPhan/AusJobs/README.md

 ```
 The dashboard will open in your default web browser.

+3. For Tableau visualizations:
+- Open `Final_Busa3021.twbx` using Tableau Desktop or Tableau Reader
+- The dashboard provides additional interactive visualizations and insights about the company data

 ## 📊 API Endpoints

 - `/api/company_size_distribution`: Get company size distribution